tiendv/videosummarizationframework/source/Readme.md

   Call the function: *segment_shot.random_score(begin_list)*, where begin_list is a begin time list of each shot
 ### Step3: Selecting shot for summarization using Knapsack0/1
  Import module:  *from uit.mmlab.vsum.selection import select_shot*

  Call the function: *select_shot.do_knapsack(vid_name,begin_list,end_list,score_list,selected_shot_file_path)*

  where:

        - vid_name -- the name of the input video

        - begin_list -- a begin time list of each shot

        - end_list -- a end time list of each shot

        - score_list -- a score  list of each shot

-       - selected_shot_file_path -- the place to save result json
+       - selected_shot_file_path -- the path saving result json